Sunrise to Sunset

 There are over 20 miles of hiking and equestrian trails to explore in Salt Point State Park.
 Trail maps are available at the entrance station.

-The park includes one of the first underwater parks in California, Gerstle Cove Marine Reserve, where marine life is completely protected.
+The park includes one of the first underwater areas in California, Gerstle Cove Marine Reserve, where marine life is completely protected.
 The cove affords shelter for the hand launching of small boats and divers come to the cove to explore the wonders of the undersea world.

 Marine life can be experienced on land during low tide in the rocky intertidal zone through tide pool exploration.
 When exploring these areas remember that many of these organisms can be damaged or destroyed by even the simple act of turning over a rock and exposing the animals to the sun.

-Fishing is permitted throughout the area with a valid fishing license, with the exception of Gerstle Cove Marine Reserve and north of the parking lot at Fisk Mill Day Use as part of the Stewart's Point Marine Reserve.
-The rest of Salt Point State Park is part of the Salt Point State Marine Conservation Area and only the take of finfish and abalone is permitted.
+Fishing is permitted throughout the area with a valid fishing license, with the exception of Gerstle Cove Marine Reserve and north of the parking lot at Fisk Mill Day Use, as part of the Stewart's Point Marine Reserve.
+The rest of Salt Point State Park is part of the Salt Point State Marine Conservation Area and only the take of finfish is permitted.
 The rocky coastline at Salt Point provides many excellent ocean fishing opportunities.
 Using bait of squid, shrimp, mussels, or smelt you can catch lingcod, cabezon, rockfish, and greenlings while fishing from the rocks.
-Be careful to stay back from the waves reach, since the rocks can be slippery and the ocean is rough.
+Be careful to stay back from the waves' reach, since rocks can be slippery and the ocean surf is rough.

 All campsites, with the exception of our overflow camping, are equipped with a fire-ring, picnic table, and food locker.
 The campgrounds have drinking water and restrooms but no showers.
 A dump station is not available.

 The family sites and group campground are on our reservation system by calling 1-800-444-PARK (7275).
-The hiker/biker sites and overflow camping are on a first-come, first-served basis year round- no reservations are available for these sites.
+The hiker/biker sites and overflow camping are on a first-come-first-serve basis.
 Campgrounds consistently fill on weekends from April 1 to the end of September.
-Reservations are strongly recommended.
-For campground maps please see link to the right, but keep in mind that specific sites cannot be reserved.
+Reservations are recommended.
+Gerstle Cove Campground and Woodside Campground are site specific campgrounds.
+That means that you will pick your campsite at the time of your reservation.